-Rear Adm.
-Bruner graduated from Arizona State University and received his commission from Officer Candidate School (OCS) in May 1981.
-Following OCS and selection for submarine warfare, he attended Nuclear Power School in Orlando, Fla., and Prototype Training in West Milton, N.Y.
+Rear Admiral Barry Bruner graduated from Arizona State University and received his commission from Officer Candidate School (OCS) in May 1981.
+Following OCS and selection for submarine warfare, he attended Nuclear Power School in Orlando, Florida, and Prototype Training in West Milton, New York.

 Bruner's initial sea tours include reactor controls assistant; chemistry and radiological controls and main propulsion assistant and weapons officer aboard USS Pollack (SSN 603), where he completed three Western Pacific deployments.
 He served as navigator and operations officer aboard USS Mariano G. Vallejo (SSBN 658)(GOLD), where he completed five strategic deterrent patrols, and as executive officer aboard USS Newport News (SSN 750) completing a Mediterranean deployment in support of Operation Sharp Guard.
 Bruner was commanding officer of USS Florida (SSBN 728)(Gold) from July 1998 to March 2001.
 During his tour he completed four strategic deterrent patrols.
 Florida was selected as the top SSBN in the pacific fleet for 1999 and 2000, and the top SSBN in the Navy for 2000.